vokator-online/monda_py04_django/01_new_project_app/0103en_data_models.md

 Note here, that we have made `name`, `created_at` and `updated_at`, and `is_done` fields indexed in our database.
 That will greatly increase performance when searching and sorting our tasks, and insignificantly reduce performance while creating such tasks.

-The final remark is regarding primary key field, by default named `id` and of type `integer` which is set to auto incremental value, that Django handles it automatically.
-We can refer to such field within Django as to both `id` and `pk` (meaning Primary Key).
+The final remark is regarding primary key field by default named `id` and of type `integer` which is set to auto incremental value.
+Since version 4.0, Django handles it automatically.
+We can refer to such field within Django as to both `id` and `pk` (meaning Primary Key). `_id` suffixes for foreign key fields are also handled since Django ORM inception so you don't need to add them to related field names.

 ### Creating and running migrations